Leonhard-Leopold/master_project/README.md

 ## util.py

 This file contains utility functions.
 This file is not required to be executed to use the dashboard.
-However, steps 4 and 5 can currently only be accessed from the command line.

 1. __Parse data__: Originally, the data was in 268 Parquet files that contained the data of multiple animals each.
 There was also the issue that some data was split amongst multiple files.
 Loading all 268 into memory and combining them